Preparation Tips

 Press your seam(s) - open or to the side (your preference).

 Selvage edges at the top and bottom are a great guide for me when loading your backing, and I am always super happy when they are still intact.
-They are just not ideal in your seams.
+Again, they are just not ideal in your seams.

 QUILT TOP